-25 thing’s I’ve learned in 25 years
+25 things I’ve learned in 25 years

 Warren Partners